rrwick/Bandage/README.md

 ##### Drawing options:

 * Due to the stochastic nature of the graph layout algorithm, clicking the 'Draw graph' button again will redraw the graph with nodes in different positions.
-* By changing the scope from 'Entire graph' to 'Around node(s)', it is possible to draw only a subsection of the graph.
+* By changing the scope from 'Entire graph' to 'Around nodes' or 'Around BLAST hits', it is possible to draw only a subsection of the graph.
 The specified nodes will be drawn, along with all nodes within the given distance.
 For example, a distance of zero will draw only the specified nodes, a distance of one will draw the specified nodes and their immediate neighbours, etc.

 ##### Node style: